 Michael has a BS degree in Public Administration with major in Health Services Administration from the University of Arizona.
 He spent three years as director of a residential Buddhist meditation center in Los Angeles.
 Complimenting his Buddhist practice is a strong layman’s interest in the psychology of Jung and in the process of Individuation.
 Michael’s goal is simply to help sustain the truly amazing Boulder Friends of Jung program.

 Lenabelle has a B.A. in English and taught English and elementary school.
 She holds an M.A. in Transpersonal Counseling Psychology from Naropa University.
 At the YWCA of Boulder County, she did career counseling and co-facilitated job search support groups.
 For many years, Lenabelle worked as a facilitator for Workforce Boulder County and Social Services, teaching Life Skills classes to welfare participants, as well as working with them individually.
 When she heard a series of lectures on Jung, she was hooked.
 She would like to help the Boulder Friends of Jung continue its programs.

-Mary is the Administrative Manager for Boulder Friends of Jung.
-She has a B.S. from Illinois State University and owns her own bookkeeping business.
+Mary has a B.S. from Illinois State University and owns her own bookkeeping business.
 Mary is experienced in psychic healing and intuition and enjoys learning about Jungian psychology.

 Deborah Bowman, Ph.D.